senacor/BankingInTheCloud-Fineract/README.md

 Started EurekaApplication in xx.xxx seconds (JVM running for xx.xxx)
 ```

-Note that it can happen that eureka finishes before one of the other services, but usually it is the last one to finish, so you will see this message.
-In case one of the other services finishes startup last there will be a different service name after started.
+Note that it can happen that eureka is not the last service to finish the startup.
+In case one of the other services finishes last there will be a different service name printed last.

 You can scroll up to check the command line output of all the services.